datanav/docs/DTLReferenceGuide.rst

        |   SET1(value-expression{1})
        |   SET2(value-expression{1})
        |
-       | Returns the intersection of the two sets SET1 and SET2.
-The two arguments
+       | Returns the intersection of the two sets SET1 and SET2, i.e. the elements
-         do not have to be real sets, but will be coerced into sets before applying the intersection operator.
+         that are in both SET1 and SET2.
+The two arguments do not have to be real sets, but will be coerced into sets before applying the intersection operator.
      - | ``["intersection", ["values", "A", "B"], ["values", "B", "C"]]``
        |
        | Returns ``["B"]``.